What is Buyer’s Premium in an Auction? | All About Buyers Premium

-If you follow auctions, you will notice that almost all of them utilize a buyers premium.
+If you follow auctions, you will notice that almost all of them utilize a buyer’s premium in an aution.
 This will cause many of you to wonder, “What does buyers premium mean at an auction?

 A buyer’s premium is a fee, usually in the form of a percentage of the price, that is added to a sale price, or what is sometimes called the “hammer price” in an auction, to arrive at the total price for an item.